-Our centennial season culminated with a fantastic weekend of events and fellowship with members and guests of all ages.
+The highlight of the Mankato Golf Club’s centennial season was a fantastic weekend of events and fellowship with members and guests of all ages in late June.

 Celebrate 100 Years of History

 In our town there is a harmonious convergence of two rivers, the Minnesota and the Blue Earth.
 These rivers created a meandering valley.
 Above the valley are vast prairies and farmlands as far as the eye can see.
 In the spring, the lands are a shimmering blue earth of plowed fields in preparation for planting.
 In autumn, it is golden and ready for harvesting.

 In the winter of 1919, a group of men had the audacious idea to buy 160 acres of this land and build a golf course, even though there were only two sets of golf clubs in Mankato.
 The land knows its history: It was once the sacred land of the Dakota Nation, and then, for one hundred years, the members of the Mankato Golf Club have been its respectful stewards.

 This beautiful land of ours is more than a golf course, however.
 It is foremost a community; a growing, thriving community of people.
 It is the people: the members, the employees, and their collective memories, that bind us all together.
 It is for these two reasons, the land and the people, that we Celebrate 100 Years of History.

 Mankato Golf Club got its start just as World War I was ending.
 The Great War had taken a great toll on life.
 In the United States, 5 million boys and men had been drafted.
 By the end, almost 117,000 had lost their lives.
 President Woodrow Wilson worked to restore the morale of U.S. citizens.
 One way he did that was by touting his favorite pastime, golf.